MetaControl/theme-switcher/README.md

-# theme-switcher
-Quick Description: Wordpress Child-Theme Switcher for quick theme toggle via admin bar menu or shortcodes.
-Customisable: roles, themes, switcher icon, site identity

-###
 # Theme Switcher

 ## Quick Description
-WordPress Child-Theme Switcher for quick theme toggle via admin bar menu, shortcodes, or a simple icon.
-Customizable: roles, themes, icon, and dynamic site identity (title, tagline, favicon).
+WordPress Child-Theme Switcher for quickly toggling between themes via the admin bar, shortcodes, or a customizable icon.
+Features include dynamic role-based access, site identity changes (title, tagline, favicon), and secure theme switching with nonce validation.

 ---

-## Theme Switcher
+## Theme Switcher Plugin

 ### Description

-The **Theme Switcher Plugin** adds functionality to dynamically switch between child themes on your WordPress website from the admin bar, via shortcode, or using a simple icon toggle.
-The plugin is restricted to specific user roles and allows easy theme switching based on user preferences without needing to manually navigate to the Appearance settings.

-It also dynamically changes the **site title, tagline, and favicon** based on the active theme, making it perfect for multi-theme sites that require separate branding.
+The **Theme Switcher Plugin** enables dynamic switching between child themes directly from the WordPress admin bar, through shortcodes, or by using a simple icon toggle.
+It's designed for multi-theme sites and is limited to specific user roles for secure access.
+The plugin also dynamically updates the **site title, tagline, and favicon** based on the active theme, allowing for distinct branding across themes.

 ### Features

-- **Admin Bar Theme Switcher:** Adds a "Switch Theme" dropdown in the admin bar to toggle between installed child themes.
+- **Admin Bar Theme Switcher:** A "Switch Theme" option is added to the admin bar for easy theme switching (restricted to specific user roles).
-- **Role-Based Access Control:** Only users with specific roles (editable) can access the theme switcher.
+- **Role-Based Access Control:** Only users with designated roles can view and use the theme switcher.
-- **Shortcode for Theme Switcher:** Place a dropdown menu for theme switching anywhere on your site using a simple shortcode.
+- **Shortcode for Theme Switching:** Insert a theme-switching dropdown anywhere on your site using a shortcode.
-- **Simple Icon Theme Toggle:** Allows switching between two predefined child themes using a single icon.
+- **Simple Icon Toggle:** Allows switching between two child themes with a single icon, making it ideal for frontend or backend use.
-- **Dynamic Site Identity:** The site title, tagline, and favicon are dynamically updated based on the active theme.
+- **Dynamic Site Identity:** Automatically updates the site title, tagline, and favicon when switching between themes.
-- **Security:** Uses WordPress nonces to ensure secure theme switching.
+- **Secure Theme Switching:** Utilizes WordPress nonces for safe theme changes.

 ---

 ## Editable Components

 ### User Roles
-You can customize which user roles have access to the theme switcher.
+You can control which user roles have access to the theme switcher.
-- Located in the `$allowed_roles` array.
+- Roles are defined in the `$theme_switcher_allowed_roles` array.
 - Default roles: `administrator`, `editor`.
-- To add more roles, simply add them to the array, e.g., `'shop_manager'`, `'custom_role'`.
+- To add more roles, simply append them to the array, e.g., `'shop_manager'`, `'custom_role'`.

 ### Themes
+- The plugin supports child themes.
+The theme slugs for each child theme are stored in the `$themes_identity` array.
-The plugin is designed to work with **child themes** only.
-You can toggle between specific child themes by adjusting the theme slugs in the `simple_theme_switcher_icon` function.
+- You can switch between any number of child themes by updating this array with the correct theme names and slugs.
-- By default, update the child theme slugs to match your themes, e.g., `'your-child-theme-1-slug'` and `'your-child-theme-2-slug'`.

-### Icon URL
+### Theme Switcher Icon
-The URL for the icon used in the simple icon theme switcher is editable.
+- The theme switcher icon, used for toggling between two child themes, is editable.
-- Replace `'your-icon-url-here.png'` with the actual URL of the icon you want to use.
+- URLs for the icons of each theme are stored in the `$themes_identity` array, under the `icon_url` field.

 ### Site Identity (Title, Tagline, Favicon)
 - The **site title**, **tagline**, and **favicon** are dynamically updated based on the active theme.
-- You can edit these values directly in the `dynamic_site_identity` function to match each theme's branding.
+- These are easily editable in the `$themes_identity` array for each theme.

 ---

 ## Installation

-1. Upload the plugin files to the `/wp-content/plugins/theme-switcher-plugin` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/theme-switcher/` directory, or install the plugin via the WordPress plugins screen directly.
 2. Activate the plugin through the "Plugins" screen in WordPress.
-3. (Optional) Customize the roles, themes, and site identity by editing the `$allowed_roles` array, theme slugs, and the `dynamic_site_identity` function as needed.
+3. (Optional) Customize the roles, themes, and site identity by modifying the `$theme_switcher_allowed_roles` array and the `$themes_identity` array as needed.

 ---